mhBrice/thermophilization/ms/revision/ms_revised.md

-Within each circular plot (400 m^2^), trees larger than 9 cm in diameter at breast height (DBH) were identified to species, measured and their vitality noted [@mffp_placettes-echantillons_2016]. \textcolor{blue}{The selected plots included 51 tree species, from which we kept all species with more than one occurrence but eliminated introduced and planted species, yielding 45 species (Table S1)}.
+Within each circular plot (400 m^2^), trees larger than 9 cm in diameter at breast height (DBH) were identified to species, measured and their vitality noted [@mffp_placettes-echantillons_2016]. **The selected plots included a total of 51 tree species, from which we eliminated introduced and planted species as well as species with a single occurrence, yielding 45 analyzed species (Table S1)**.
 Rare species were included in the analyses because even the rarest can contribute to temporal changes; their identity does not bias our analyses and, contrary to mobile species, there is little detection bias in tree surveys.
-\textcolor{blue}{Each species was assigned to one of three species groups of interest: boreal (6 species), pioneer (9 species) and temperate (30 species; see Table S1 for details).}
+**Each species was assigned according to their functional traits to one of three species groups of interest: boreal (6 species), pioneer (9 species) and temperate (30 species; see Table S1 for details).**

 ## Environmental variables